Why a Healthy Ego Is A Good Thing [7 Benefits]

 12. Balance Confidence with Humility:

 • Find the equilibrium between confidence and humility.
-Acknowledge your strengths without dismissing the contributions of others, maintaining a healthy and balanced ego.
+Acknowledge your strengths without dismissing the contributions of others, maintaining a healthy and balanced sense of self.

 13. Build Healthy Relationships: